ssfsx17/ffpnp/Characters.md

 - Right Hand
 - Left Hand
-- Head
+- Head (Armor)
-- Body
+- Body (Armor)
-- Arms
+- Arms (Armor)
-- Legs
+- Legs (Armor)
+- Earrings (Jewelry)
+- Necklace (Jewelry)
+- Bracelet (Jewelry)
+- Left Ring (Jewelry)
+- Right Ring (Jewelry)
 - Accessory

 ## Experience Levels

-When characters gain a level, they also gain 5 attribute points.
-They must still follow the rule that no attribute can be more than double any other.
+When characters gain a level, they also gain 10 attribute points.
+They must still follow the rule that no attribute can have more than double the points allocated to it than the lowest one.

 XP required to gain a level = previous requirement + (Previous Level * 1000)